Blocked Bloom Filters with Choices: Introduction

 A summarizing comparison of the filters allowing online insertion is shown in Figure~\ref{fig:filtertypes}.
 The space overhead required by the Bloom filter family is tolerable, whereas the overhead of the other filters can be both lower and considerably higher, depending on circumstances.
 Therefore, and because of the possibility to overload them with smooth FPR degradation, we are primarily interested in the Bloom filter family.
 It is natural to ask whether the simplicity and speed of Blocked Bloom filters can be combined with other techniques to achieve a lower FPR or smaller space overhead, while retaining the smooth FPR degradation properties of Bloom filters when more keys are inserted than initially planned.

-\subparagraph{Contributions.} We leverage the ``power of (two or more) choices'' idea \cite{mitzenmacher_power_2001} to unite the advantages of Blocked and standard Bloom filters (fast speed, little extra overhead).
-The idea of two choices is used differently than for Cuckoo filters (which also use two choices to obtain better space efficiency at low FPRs): Our main idea is to use the structure of a Blocked Bloom filter, but choose between two blocks (given by two distinct block address hash functions) for each key.
+\subparagraph{The power of choices.} We leverage the ``power of (two or more) choices'' idea \cite{mitzenmacher_power_2001} to unite the advantages of Blocked and standard Bloom filters (fast speed, little extra overhead).
+The idea to use choices within Bloom filters is not entirely new.
+It was already explored for standard (not Blocked) Bloom filters, using two independent sets of bit positions in the entire bit array \cite{lumetta_using_2007}.
+This approach needs $2k$ memory accesses with cache misses instead of the already large $k$, further reducing throughput.
+The experimental results also showed no distinctive other advantages.
+In another approach, balanced Blocked Bloom filters \cite{kanizo_access-efficient_2013}, a key is placed in the first block which stores less than a pre-defined number of keys.
+A counter monitors the number of keys in each block.
+Counting keys is faster but less informative than looking at actual bit usage, and the approach led to only small improvements.

+\subparagraph{Contributions.} Our main contribution is to use the structure of a Blocked Bloom filter, but choose between two blocks (given by two distinct block address hash functions) based on a new engineered cost function.
 In this way, we obtain a more balanced block load, and we can optimize the placement of keys to re-use already used bits, together leading to a lower load overall and therefore a lower FPR.
-It will be shown in extensive evaluations that both effects together are strong enough to more than counteract the FPR doubling caused by searching at two different locations.
+It will be shown in extensive evaluations that the effects of optimizing the key placements using a cost function are strong enough to more than counteract the FPR doubling caused by searching at two different locations.
+This is in contrast to balanced Blocked Bloom filters, which do not optimize the key placement and therefore do not efficiently re-use already set bits, resulting in a filter with a higher FPR compared to Bloom filters \cite{kanizo_access-efficient_2013}.

-\subparagraph{Article outline.} After providing technical background on Bloom and Blocked Bloom filters in Section~\ref{sec:background}, we introduce Blocked Bloom filters with choices (BlowChoc filters) in Section~\ref{sec:methods}, where we also discuss an insertion cost function and its parameters.
+After providing technical background on Bloom and Blocked Bloom filters in Section~\ref{sec:background}, we introduce Blocked Bloom filters with choices (BlowChoc filters) in Section~\ref{sec:methods}, where we also discuss an insertion cost function and its parameters.
 A comparative evaluation against its closest relatives, the Bloom filter and the Blocked Bloom filter, follows in Section~\ref{sec:results}, together with application cases in genomics.
 We conclude with a summarizing discussion.